-The Company is accounting for its investment in Appalachian Fund for Growth II, a 25% owned affiliate, by the equity method of accounting.
-The Company's share of the net income or loss of the affiliate is recognized as income or loss in the Company's income statement and added to or deducted from the investment account.
-Distributions received are treated as a reduction of the investment account.
+The Company had an investment in Appalachian Fund for Growth II, a 25% owned affiliate.
+During 2014, the Company disposed of this investment.
+Prior to disposition, the Company accounted for this investment by the equity method of accounting whereby the Company's share of the net income or loss of the affiliate was recognized as income or loss in the Company's income statement and added to or deducted from the investment account.
+Distributions received were treated as a reduction of the investment account.